Evaluating the Reversal Curse in Model Editing: Experiments

-\paragraph{Evaluation in the Reverse Direction of Editing} Surprisingly, we observed that existing editing methods and LLMs failed catastrophically when evaluated in the reverse direction of editing, especially in the QA form.
-Taking LLaMA-2 edited by ROME on BAKE-Q\&J as an example, it achieved 99.70\% ES score which exhibited an impressive ability of recalling the editing facts in the direction of editing.
-However, it could only recall 0.26\% (\textbf{RQS}) of the editing facts when evaluated in the reverse direction of editing using the QA format.
-Even when evaluated via the judgment form, it answered only 40.78\% (\textbf{RJS}) of the questions correctly.
-These results show a surprising conclusion that, although current model editing methods and LLMs can effectively recall the editing facts in the direction of editing, they suffer serious deficiencies when evaluated in the reverse direction.
+\paragraph{Most methods fail in the reverse direction of editing} Surprisingly, we observed that most editing methods and LLMs failed catastrophically when evaluated in the reverse direction of editing, especially in the QA form.
+Taking LLaMA-3 (8B) edited by AlphaEdit on BAKE-Q\&J as an example, it achieved 98.45\% (ES) which exhibited an impressive ability of recalling the editing facts in the direction of editing.
+However, it could only recall 0.88\% (\textbf{RQS}) of the editing facts when evaluated in the reverse direction of editing using the QA format.
+Even when evaluated via the judgment form, it answered only 30.24\% (\textbf{RJS}) of the questions correctly.
+These results show a surprising conclusion that, although current editing methods and LLMs can effectively recall the editing facts in the direction of editing, they suffer serious deficiencies when evaluated in the reverse direction.
 Our results suggest that current editing methods are far from fully understanding the injected knowledge, but just simply memorize via hard encoding.
-These also echo the \emph{reversal curse} in \citet{berglund2023reversal} and \citet{DBLP:journals/corr/abs-2308-03296}, and we hope to attract more attention to this difficult issue.
+These also echo the \emph{reversal curse} in \citet{berglund2023reversal} and \citet{DBLP:journals/corr/abs-2308-03296}, and we hope to attract more attention to this challenging issue.

-\paragraph{Comparison between Metrics} To provide an overview of various capabilities of existing editing methods, a comparison between reversibility and two follow-up metrics of portability~\cite{DBLP:conf/emnlp/YaoWT0LDC023} and multi-hop~\cite{DBLP:conf/emnlp/ZhongWMPC23} was conducted.
-As depicted in Table~\ref{multi_port}, the results of reversibility were significantly lower than those of portability across most methods.
-Even compared to the multi-hop metric, the RQS results were generally lower.
-These indicate that the proposed reversibility is indeed more challenging and point out the urgent shortcomings of current editing methods, requiring further efforts.

-Another notable observation pertains to reversibility, particularly in the context of RJS.
-The performance of gradient-based methods (FT, MEND) is markedly lower compared to methods that rely on locating knowledge neurons (KN, MEMIT, ROME).
-This suggests that gradient updates demonstrate a myopic nature, showing a notably weak capacity to update information in the reverse direction.
+\paragraph{Different categories of editing methods have significant performance differences for the same metric} For RJS, the performance of gradient-based methods (FT, MEND) was markedly lower compared to methods that rely on locating knowledge neurons (MEMIT, ROME, AlphaEdit).
+This suggests that gradient updates demonstrate a myopic nature, showing a weak capacity to update information in the reverse direction.
+In addition, we found that the parameter-preserving methods (GRACE, WISE, IKE) outperformed the parameter-modifying approaches (RECT, AlphaEdit) on both LS and RJS metrics.
+This suggests that directly modifying model parameters introduces changes that hinder the model's ability to retain original knowledge and update information in reverse direction.